axibase/atsd/configuration/entity_groups.md

 Copy a list of entity names, one per line, into the text area.
 The names are case-insensitive.

-If 'Create Entities' option is checked, new entities are automatically created when the form is saved.
+If **Create Entities** option is checked, new entities are automatically created when the form is saved.
 Otherwise, names for which there are no existing entities found, are ignored.

 ### Selector